veelenga/veelenga.github.io/_posts/2015-09-11-observer-design-pattern-in-crystal-language.markdown

 # Scorpion is dead.
 Finish him!
 {% endhighlight %}

 Crystal's type system is very flexible.
-It allows you to use generics, helps to prevent runtime errors and gives ability to write concise and easy to read code.
-All this points are reflected in our example of Observer pattern.
+It allows us to use generics, helps to prevent runtime errors and gives ability to write concise and easy to read code.
+In our implementation of Observer pattern we may found examples of all mentioned points.

 <br>